-The second important thing about Daniel was: what he knew he practiced openly.
+The second important thing about Daniel was that what he knew he practiced openly.
 Some people maintain their belief in God privately and witness for Him if asked, but they do not want to offend anyone.
-They do not want to be seen as religious, so they back off, retreat, they privatize their convictions.
-Daniel did not do that and in this he showed true greatness.
-Instead of hiding his convictions, he humbly knelt before his normally open window, which allowed a gentle breeze to pass through, and the window was in the sight of Babylon, and he prayed as he had always done.
-He was not flaunting his spirituality; he was not out to make a spectacle of God's way of life for vanities sake.
+They do not want to be seen as religious, so they back off, retreat.
+They privatize their convictions.
+Daniel did not do that, and in this he showed true greatness.
+Instead of hiding his convictions, he humbly knelt before his normally open window, which allowed a gentle breeze to pass through, and the window was in the sight of Babylon.
+He prayed as he had always done.
+He was not flaunting his spirituality; he was not out to make a spectacle of God's way of life for vanity's sake.

 Our internal motivation is the central concern in prayer.
 Jesus Christ does not specify the times when we should pray in private.
 He does not say how often it should be done, but why not?
 Why does He not give us the details in that way?
 Well here are three possible reasons:

 1) God wants a voluntary relationship from us, and there is not a better test of true faithfulness than a genuine desire to go to Him in personal prayer.
 He leaves it to us to show our devotion to Him by coming to Him often and as often as we choose.

 2) An attempt to specify all the times when we should pray would tend to make fellowship through prayer mechanical.
 Here is a vivid example of this: Mohammed undertook to regulate this, and the consequence is a cold and formal prostration at the appointed hours of prayer all over the land where his religion had spread.